birc-ctib/align/README.md

 We cannot store this as a full alignment a short read against a full genome--and even if we could, it would not be helpful to scroll through millions of lines of gaps to try to find where the read sits in the genome.
 Instead, you need to store the genomic location, i.e., a chromosome and a position, and a local alignment that starts there.

-If, for example, chromsome 14 at locattion 123,345 and 10 bases forward looks like this
+If, for example, chromsome 14 at location 123,345 and 10 bases forward looks like this

 ```
 ...ACGTACGTAC...